2004–2010 Telangana protests: 2004 to 2009

 For these elections, the Congress party and the TRS forged an electoral alliance in the Telangana region to consider the demand of separate Telangana State.
 Congress came to power in the state and formed a coalition government at the centre; TRS joined the coalition after the common minimum programme of the coalition government included that the demand for separate Telangana state will be considered after due consultations and consensus.

 In the 2004 Parliament's winter session, BJP advised TRS & Congress not to talk about separate Telangana and concentrate on more important issues such as suicides & starvation deaths.
 The Congress stood by the CWC resolution favouring a second SRC on the demand for smaller states.

 In April 2006 the then Chief Minister Y. S. Rajasekhara Reddy categorically said that the state would remain united.
 In September 2006 TRS withdrew support from the coalition government for failing to create an independent Telangana state.

 In December 2006 the TRS won a by-election to the Karimnagar parliamentary constituency with a margin of 2.01 lakh votes.
 TRS and Congress leaders from Telangana continued their fight for the creation of a Telangana state in 2008.
 All TRS legislators in Parliament and in the State (4 MPs, 16 MLAs, and 3 MLCs) resigned in the first week of March 2008 and forced by-elections to increase pressure on the Congress party to take action.
 By-elections for the 16 MLA seats and the 4 MP seats were held on 29 May 2008.
 During the election campaign, the TRS party called the by-election a referendum on a Telangana state.
 The Congress and TDP parties said it is not a referendum on Telangana, and said that they were not opposed to the formation of Telangana state.

-In June 2008, Tulla Devender Goud, a politbureau member and Deputy Leader of the Telugu Desam Party, resigned from the party, saying he would devote his time and energy to the formation of a separate Telangana state.
+In June 2008, T. Devender Goud, a politbureau member and Deputy Leader of the Telugu Desam Party, resigned from the party, saying he would devote his time and energy to the formation of a separate Telangana state.
 In July 2008, Goud and other leaders such as E. Peddi Reddy formed a new party called Nava Telangana Praja Party (NTPP).
 On 9 October 2008 the TDP announced its support for the creation of Telangana.
 Konda Laxman Bapuji of the Nava Telangana Party announced that "We solemnly declare statehood for Telangana on 2 November 2008."